A BILBAO FAMILY HOLIDAY

 - For the best photo’s make your way onto the Salbeko Zubia bridge.

-This was actually the area that we discovered the most cool pintxos bars and to be honest, the area where I didn’t feel so aware of the children’s safety.
-On an evening we were mingling with other Spanish families and kids were not unwanted at the bars and restaurants, even up to 10pm.
+This was actually the area where we discovered the coolest pintxos bars and to be honest, the area where I didn’t feel so aware of the children’s safety.
+On an evening we were mingling with other Spanish families and kids were not unwanted at the bars and restaurants, even up to 10 pm.

-Best Places For Food
+Best Places For Food With Kids In Abando

 - Bar El Figon.
 Situated right opposite our hotel and with one of the best selections in Abando, customers spill onto the street.